 Sometimes you don’t need to go far to escape the frenzy of the city.
 Forget about charming mountain retreats or luxury seaside homes, this humble beauty provides the perfect place to escape it all right in a Boerum Hill, Brooklyn backyard.
 Crafted by local studio Hunt Architecture using salvaged cedar and fence pickets, the Brooklyn Garden Studio is a grown-up version of the classic treehouse.

-To make this humble shack, the architects built a wooden platform that rests on fat concrete bricks.
+To make this humble 55-square-foot structure, the architects built a wooden platform that rests on concrete bricks.
 This cabin uses vertical wooden planks and has an inclined roof that is half planted/half skylight.

-Perfect for disconnecting, reading, meditating, or even sleeping overnight, the cabin’s only missing detail is that there is no toilet, but the entire Brooklyn townhouse is just steps away.
+Perfect for disconnecting, reading, meditating, or even sleeping overnight, the cabin’s only lacking a toilet.
+But then again, the main home is just a few feet away.

-See more cool urban designs by Hunt Architecture here.
+See even more creative urban designs by Hunt Architecture here.

 - Fashion Stylist Scott Newkirk Goes Unplugged in His 14×14 Rough-Hewn Cabin

 - Brooklyn’s ‘A Cabin in a Loft’ Transforms a Space with Two Treehouse-Like Bedrooms

 - Cozy Rustic Cabin Near the Finger Lakes Comes with a Sauna and Serene Surroundings